NASA outlines Parker Solar Probe mission to 'touch the sun'

 "Nature has become more beautiful, more complex” because of Parker’s work, Zurbuchen said.
 "NASA has named spacecraft after about 20 distinguished researchers ...
 There's a lot more Nobel Prize winners than than there have been (researchers) who have had spacecraft after them."

-Parker said the upcoming mission would have been something beyond his imagination when he began his seminal paper, which he recalled faced a great deal of skepticism from colleagues.
+Parker said the upcoming mission was a stretch of the imagination when he began his seminal paper, which he recalled faced a great deal of skepticism from colleagues.

-"I was simply concentrating on getting the thing published over the dead bodies of the referees," said Parker, who was also honored Wednesday with the NASA distinguished service medal, the highest civilian honor bestowed by the agency.
+"I was simply concentrating on getting the thing published over the dead bodies of the referees," said Parker, who was also honored Wednesday with the NASA distinguished service medal.

 NASA set July 31, 2018, for the tentative launch of the probe, which is the culmination of 60 years of work, the agency said.
 The probe will fly by Venus about eight weeks after launch and make its closest approach about 16 weeks into the mission.

-Nicola Fox, mission project scientist, said the probe could allow scientists to understand some basic questions that remain unknown, such as why is corona hotter than the surface of the sun.
+Fox said the probe could allow scientists to understand some basic questions that remain unknown, such as why is the corona hotter than the surface of the sun.

 © 2017 USATODAY.COM